Foods for Healthy Bones

 Why These Foods Are Essential for Bone Health

-A diet rich in diverse nutrients is essential to maintaining healthy bones and muscles.
+A diet rich in diverse nutrients is essential to maintaining healthy food for bones and muscles.
 Here’s a quick look at how these foods contribute:

 • Calcium and Vitamin D: Found in dairy products, yogurt, and fortified options, calcium and vitamin D are essential for bone density.